 Statistically speaking, the most dangerous times for pedestrians are between 6 pm and 8 pm during the winter months, and between 8 pm and 10 pm during the summer months.
 The risk of a pedestrian accident increases tremendously on Fridays, Saturdays, and Sundays, as almost half of all fatal pedestrian crashes occur on these three days.

-Our Pittsburgh pedestrian accident lawyer from SMA Law Group is going to help you get a better understanding of how fault is established in roadway and intersection accidents involving pedestrians.
+Our Pittsburgh pedestrian accident lawyer from SMT Legal is going to help you get a better understanding of how fault is established in roadway and intersection accidents involving pedestrians.

 In order to establish fault in a pedestrian accident, much depends on who had the right of way at the time of the collision.
 Our experienced pedestrian accident attorney in Pittsburgh has summarized Pennsylvania’s right-of-way laws as follows: